Non-unique decompositions of mixed states and deterministic energy transfers

 This phase-space GPT formulation allows us to analyze how structural features of the theory—particularly non-unique decompositions of source states—affect the energy transfer in the harvesting.

-{\em \bf Deterministic energy harvesting (DEH).---}In previous work, DEH was analyzed in a semiclassical regime, where the harvester is a qubit and the source is treated as a classical drive.
-In the paradigmatic example based on Rabi oscillation, the energy transfer is governed by the semiclassical Hamiltonian (under the rotating wave approximation and resonance)~\cite{DEH}:
+{\em \bf Deterministic energy harvesting (DEH).---}In previous work, a paradigmatic example of DEH via quantum systems was analyzed in a semiclassical regime, where the harvester is a qubit and the source is treated as a classical drive~\cite{meng2025quantum}.
+In the paradigmatic example based on Rabi oscillation, the energy transfer is governed by the semiclassical Hamiltonian (under the rotating wave approximation and resonance)~\cite{meng2025quantum}:

-which generates an evolution driving deterministic excitation of the qubit; the trajectories depend on $\phi$ but all lead to the excited state of the qubit at the same time.
+which generates an evolution driving deterministic excitation of the qubit.
+The trajectories depend on the source phase $\phi$, but all lead to the excited state of the qubit at the same time.
+This is in contrast with linear oscillators, which pick up the source phase and fail to achieve non-trivial DEH~\cite{meng2025quantum}.

-In the present work, we extend this picture to include the source and to a largely theory-independent setting.
+In the present work, we extend this regime to include the source and to a largely theory-independent setting.
 We consider a bipartite system with subsystems $A$ (harvester) and $B$ (source), each described by a normalized quasiprobability distribution over phase space.
 The initial state of $A$ is fixed as $W_A^{(0)}(q_A, p_A)$, while $B$ is prepared in one of several possible distributions $\{ W_B^{(i)}(q_B, p_B) \}$.
-The joint system evolves under a fixed Hamiltonian evolution of $AB$ represented in phase space by $\Phi_\tau$, corresponding to a Hamiltonian $H = H_A + H_B + H_{\text{int}}$, which acts reversibly on the composite distribution according to Eq.\ref{eq:generalhamiltonianevolution}.
+The joint system evolves under a fixed Hamiltonian evolution of $AB$ represented in phase space by $\Phi_\tau$, corresponding to a Hamiltonian $H = H_A + H_B + H_{\text{int}}$, which acts reversibly on the composite distribution according to Eq.(\ref{eq:generalhamiltonianevolution}).
 By definition, a set of source states on $B$ jointly achieve deterministic energy harvesting to $A$ exactly if $A$ is changed from a pure lower energy state to a pure higher energy state at the time $\tau$ for any source state in the set.

 \begin{definition}[DEH in the phase-space formalism] Given an initial product state

 and the phase space distribution propagator \(\Phi_\tau\) for evolution time \(\tau\), we say DEH is achieved if

 where \(W_A^{(1)}\) is the excited-state distribution of \(A\).
 This ensures that \(A\) is driven deterministically from \(W_A^{(0)}\) to \(W_A^{(1)}\) for all \(W_B^{(i)}\) in the designated set. \end{definition}